‘Free’ is rarely free.

 In December 2017, the Autorité des Marchés Financiers (AMF), which regulates the stock market in France, advised French investors to ignore solicitations from iMarketsLive, noting that the company is not authorized to operate any activities regulated by the AMF in that country.
 (Starting to see a trend?)
 The AMF also raised concerns over the targeting of “very young people, including high school students” as reported by parents.

-A French publication also reports that Belgian authorities have looked into iMarketsLive/IM Mastery Academy as well, similarly determining that the company is not authorized to operate in that country either.
+Belgian authorities have looked into iMarketsLive/IM Mastery Academy as well, similarly determining that the company is not authorized to operate in that country either.
 TINA.org has reached out to Belgium’s financial authority — the Autorité des Services et Marchés Financiers — for more information.
 Check back for updates.

 The same French publication identifies Venezuelan actor and singer Daniel Elbittar as promoting the unauthorized financial education services via Instagram in at least five countries in Europe and Latin America.
 In one May 2020 post, above, the caption translates roughly to “the toy when you are a Chairman” and shows Elbittar sitting on the hood of a Ferrari.
 Venezuelan actors Juan Carlos Garcia and Willy Martin also promote the company.